recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2025-CfP.md

  * Do biological data support the study?
  * Is biological variability sufficiently accounted for?

 Authors who do not wish their manuscript to be considered for iScience should use the overlay track for submission.
-Publication in iScience is subject to an Open Access charge of approximately $1500 (a 50% discounted rate for the conference proceedings).
-Reduced Open Access charges for authors in developing countries and others in financial hardship are available.
+Publication in iScience is subject to an Open Access charge.

 #### Paper and Abstract Submission Procedures